 1.1.
 Introduction to the River Report

-This State of the River Report for the Lower St. Johns River Basin was written by a team of academic researchers from Jacksonville University (JU), the University of North Florida (UNF), and Florida Southern College (FSC).
-Over the years, this report has undergone an extensive review process including local stakeholders and an expert review panel with the expertise and experience in various disciplines to address the multi-faceted nature of the data.
+This State of the River Report for the Lower St. Johns River Basin was written by a team of academic researchers from Jacksonville University (JU), the University of North Florida (UNF), Florida Southern College (FSC), and West Chester University of Pennsylvania.
+Over the years, this report has undergone an extensive review process by local stakeholders and an expert review panel with the expertise in various disciplines to address the multi-faceted nature of the data.

-The State of the River Report was funded through the Environmental Protection Board (EPB) of the City of Jacksonville (COJ), Florida, and the River Branch Foundation.
-The report comprises one component of a range of far-reaching efforts initiated by Jacksonville Mayors John Delaney and John Peyton and continued by the River Accord partners, including COJ, the St. Johns River Water Management District (SJRWMD), JEA, Jacksonville Water and Sewer Expansion Authority (WSEA; formally dissolved in June 2011), and the Florida Department of Environmental Protection (DEP) to inform and educate the public regarding the status of the Lower St. Johns River Basin (LSJRB), Florida (Figure 1.1).
+The State of the River Report was funded by the Environmental Protection Board (EPB) of the City of Jacksonville (COJ).
+The report comprises one component of efforts initiated by Jacksonville Mayors John Delaney and John Peyton, and continued by the River Accord partners, including COJ, the St. Johns River Water Management District (SJRWMD), JEA, Jacksonville Water and Sewer Expansion Authority (formally dissolved in June 2011), and the Florida Department of Environmental Protection (DEP).
+The goal of the River Accord partners is to inform and educate the public regarding the status of the Lower St. Johns River Basin (LSJRB), Florida (Figure 1.1).

-The State of the River Report’s purpose is to be a clear, concise document that evaluates the current ecological status of the Lower St. Johns River Basin (LSJRB), based on a vast amount of scientific information.
+The State of the River Report’s purpose is to be a clear, concise document that evaluates the current ecological status of the Lower St. Johns River Basin, based on a vast amount of recent, scientific information.

 1.1.2.
 Goals and Objectives